pnickolov/h5-ide/README.md

 ## MaderiaCloud IDE

 ### Getting Started
-* Make sure node.js is installed in system.
-Then install `gulp` by running :
+* Make sure the newest node.js is installed in system.
+Recommand version is `v0.10.26`
+* Then install `gulp` by running :
 ```
 npm install -g gulp
 ```